mamatb/EAPgrade/README.md

     Modify the ESSID at "/opt/eaphammer/eaphammer.sh" so that it matches your target network Delete "/opt/eaphammer/certs/server/*", "/opt/eaphammer/certs/ca/*" and "/opt/eaphammer/certs/active/*"; and generate your own targeted certs by "python3 /opt/eaphammer/eaphammer --cert-wizard" (may need to install some Python 3 modules)
 ```
-You can SSH your Raspbian at 10.0.0.1 after accessing your fake AP network using the credentials at `/opt/eaphammer/db/phase2.accounts`.
+You can SSH your Pi OS at 10.0.0.1 after accessing your fake AP network using the credentials at `/opt/eaphammer/db/phase2.accounts`.
 Sometimes dnsmasq won't properly serve an IP address for whatever reason, using a static IP has worked for me in these cases.

 ## My hardware <a name="my_hardware" />